 IT Department History

 The City of Canton's Information Technology (IT) Department does varying amounts of work for each of the City of Canton's departments.
-IT started in the early 1970s to automate the billing process of billing for the Water Department's Utility Billing Division, and it grew from there.
+IT started in the early 1970s to automate the billing process for the Water Department's Utility Billing Division, and it grew from there.

 The hardware was literally room-sized mainframes, the computer room had to maintain its environmental conditions (temperature and humidity) to within specific ranges.
-These computer rooms had raised-floors to allow for thick bundles of wires and cables to be run around the room without getting in the way.
+These old computer rooms had raised-floors to allow for thick bundles of wires and cables to be run around the room without getting in the way.
 Stacks of punch cards were used to store computer programs until the early 1980s.

 Early Backups & Data Processing